rgrannell1/kea/README.md

 or accumulating a value by recursing over a list.

-Note that the user is not required to know the Lambda Calculus, or to understand monoids in the category of endofunctors [1] to use this library.
+Note that the user is not required to know the Lambda Calculus, or to understand monoids in the category of endofunctors [1] to use this library; functions are only included in **Arrow** if they have a plausable use-case, and even then their mathematical underpinnings are masked [2].

 ### Cascading Style